michael0k/michael0k.github.io/_posts/2025-07-11-iPhone-Price-Prediction-with-eBay-Data.md

 Earlier we saw that some of the entries in `price` are actually price ranges.
 This would make any future calculations or models impossible so we will have to come up with a way to handle these ranges.

-Here is how we will handle prices:
+Here is how we will handle prices.

 All prices
 * Convert to a floating point number